Shao Ting

-Shao Ting (邵婷, born 10 December 1989) is a Chinese basketball player for the Beijing Great Wall and the Chinese national team, where she participated at the 2014 FIBA World Championship.
+Shao Ting (邵婷, born 10 December 1989) is a Chinese basketball player for the Sichuan Yuanda and the Chinese national team, where she participated at the 2014 FIBA World Championship.
 After playing in China, Ting was an undrafted free agent for the Lynx out of her country in 2017.

 She is currently pursuing a Doctor of Philosophy degree in education at Beijing Normal University.